50054-cdpa/notes/fp_scala_poly.md

 ```
 However a compilation error occurs because the compiler is unable to resolve the `toJS[A](v:A)` used in the `.map()`.

-It seems that we need to give some extra information to the compiler so that it it knows that when we use the above generic `toJS` we are referring to either `Person` or `Contact`, or whatever type that has a `toJS` defined.
+It seems that we need to give some extra information to the compiler so that it knows that when we use the above generic `toJS` we are referring to either `Person` or `Contact`, or whatever type that has a `toJS` defined.

 One solution to address the two above issues is to use *type class*.
 In Scala 3, a type class is defined by a polymoprhic trait and a set of type class instances.